leverh/react-bookhub-app/README.md

 ### Initial Setup

 1. In the new workspace, Run the command `npx create-react-app . --use-npm`.
-2. Once the setup concludes, fire up the app to confirm its smooth functioning.
+2. Once the setup concludes, fire up the app to confirm its smooth functioning by typing **npm start** in the terminal.
+3. Create a Procfile in the root directory and inside type: **web: serve -s build**.
-3. Add an H1 element tag with some unique text for testing.
+4. Add an H1 element tag with some unique text for testing.
-3. Push to GitHub.
+5. Push to GitHub.

 ### Deploying on Heroku